 While the integrative complexity system goes up to 7, indicating something that’s supremely complex, most human-produced texts fall somewhere between 1.5 to 2.5

-Note: We analyzed full texts except for Harry Potter and Kant's Critique of Pure Reason, where we used each’s first chapter.
+Note: We analyzed full texts except for Harry Potter and Kant's Critique of Pure Reason, where we used the first chapter.

 Conway said he hopes people can stop shouting and start listening, but the modern world seems to favor simplicity and partisanship.